TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing-for-dummies.md

 ## Recap 🔁

 Audio processing is ubiquitous in daily life.
 In this post, we explored how digital audio works under the hood.
-Hopefully we communicated on the same wavelength and no aliasing occured on your end. 😏
+Hopefully we communicated on the same wavelength and no aliasing occurred on your end. 😏

 In the [next post](/posts/digital-audio-synthesis-for-dummies), we'll look at audio synthesis: the making of audio from nothing.